JarnoMets/OTA_Research/README.md

 ## 1.1.
 Plan

   - Find the specific goal and constraints of the needed software.
-  - Look within Verhaert for implimentations already in use.
+  - Look within Verhaert for implementations already in use.
   - Scour the internet for existing solutions
   - Get a solution to work in a prototype
   - Refine the prototype to a complete demonstration
   - Document the entire process (Will be done throughout the entire project)

 ---

 ## 1.2.
 Goals

 ### 1.2.1.
 ESP32